 As someone who both blow drys and straightens his naturally curly hair to achieve a sleek, side-parted pompadour as well goes fresh out the shower to embrace my curls, I’m always on the lookout for a hair product that will keep my hair in place without making it too greasy.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

+Truth is, buying hair products can be something of a mind-boggling experience.
 Unless it’s something your barber or stylist has used on your hair, it’s hard to know what’s going to keep that quiff high and mighty and what’s going to quickly descend into a flat, greasy mess.
 So what are the best hair styling products for men?

 Clay, paste, pomade, wax or gel?
 Matte or shine?
 Big name brands or plucky newcomers?
 It’s a jungle, but the monkeys are hurling little pucks of product instead of faeces.

 Luckily, we’ve turned our follicles into figurative guinea pigs in order to bring you a list you can depend on.

 But enough with the animal metaphors, here are our favorite products to keep your hair on point.
 And best of all, they’ll all come out with one wash.

 Before we dive into this product roundup, let’s define the differences between clays, pomades, and pastes: